shinichiroando/sashimi-c/README.md

 weight:   Effective number of subhalos that are characterized by the same set of the parameters above.
 survive:  If that subhalo survive against tidal disruption or not.
 ```

+These outputs are adopted further in various functions of 'subhalo_observables' class.
+See 'sample.ipynb' for details.
+They can be used in https://github.com/shinichiroando/dwarf_params to discuss density profiles of dwarf galaxies, as discussed in a related paper: https://arxiv.org/abs/2002.11956